-FLASH SALE: Get up to 20% off the Hong Kong Pass!
-Sale ends Sunday, March 24th, 2019.
+FLASH SALE: Get up to HK$400 off the Hong Kong Pass!
+Sale ends Sunday, May 19th, 2019.
 Follow the link to learn more.

 In this Hong Kong Pass review, we’ll explain how it works, what it costs, and how to use the pass to slash your sightseeing costs.
 Ultimately, we’ll help you decide if it’s a good buy for you.